 The Administering Authority appoints its own advisers.
 There may be circumstances where these advisers are asked to give advice to Hackney Council or other scheme employers, or even to scheme members or member representatives such as the Trades Unions, in relation to pension matters.
 Similarly, an adviser may also be appointed to another administering authority which is involved in a transaction involving the Hackney Council Pension Fund and on which advice is required.
+An adviser may also be appointed to advise the London CIV Pool while giving advice to Hackney Council.
 An adviser can only continue to advise the Administering Authority and another party where there is no conflict of interest in doing so.